-CASH BUYERS, TAKE NOTICE!
+Cash buyers, take notice!
 SAVE YOUR GREENBACKS!

-NEW FALL AND WINTER GOODS, just received, At J. M. SHOEMAKER'S Store, AT GREATLY REDUCED PRICES!
-AT GREATLY REDUCED PRICES:
+NEW FALL AND WINTER GOODS, just received.

+At J. M. SHOEMAKER'S Store, AT GREATLY REDUCED PRICES!

-Having just returned from the East, we are now opening a large stock of Fall and Winter Goods, which have been BOUGHT FOR CASH, at net cash prices, and will be SOLD CHEAP.
+Having just returned from the East, we are now opening a large stock of Fall and Winter Goods, which have been BOUGHT FOR CASH, at nett cash prices, and will be SOLD CHEAP.
 This being the only full stock of goods brought to Bedford this season, persons will be able to suit themselves better, in style, quality and price, than at any other store in Bedford.
-The following comprise a few of our prices. few of our prices, viz: Calicoes, at 10, 12, 14, 15, 16 and the best at 18 cents.
-Muslins at 10, 12, 14, 15, 16, 18, and and the best at 22 cents.
+The following comprise a few of our prices. few of our prices, viz:

+Calicoes, at 10, 12, 14, 15, 16 and the best at 18 cents.
+Muslins at 10, 12, 14, 15, 16, 18, and jeans, &c.
+BOOTS AND SHOES--In this line we have a very extensive assortment for ladies, misses, chil-dren, and men's and boys' boots and shoes, all sizes and prices, to suit all.

 All Wool Flannels from 40 cts. up.
 French Merinoes, all wool Delaines, Coburgs, &c.
-SHAWLS - Ladies', children's and misses' shawls, latest styles; ladies' cloaking cloth.
-MEN'S WEAR-Cloths, cassimeres, satinetts. jeans, &e.
-BOOTS AND SHOES-In this line we have a very extensive assortment for ladies, misses, children, and men's and boys' boots and shoes, all sizes and prices, to suit all.
+SHAWLS -Ladies', children's and misses' shawls, latest styles; ladies' cloaking cloth.

+MEN'S WEAR-Cloths, cassimeres, satinetts.

+and prices, to suit all.

-HATS-A large assortment of men's and boys' ats.
-CLOTHING-Men's and boys' coats, pants and CLOTHING-Men's and boys' coats, pants and vests, all sizes and prices.
+HATS-A large assortment of men's and boys' hats.
+CLOTHING-Men's and boys' coats, pants and

+CLOTHING-Men's and boys' coats, pants and vests, all sizes and prices.

 SHIRTS, &c.-Men's woolen and muslin shirts; Shakspeare, Lockwood and muslin-lined paper collars; cotton chain (single and double, white and colored).

 GROCERIES-Coffee, sugar, syrups, green and black teas, spices of all kinds, dye-stuffs, &c.

 LEATHER-Sole leather, French and city calf skins, upper leather, linings, &c.

 We will sell goods on the same terms that we have been for the last three months-cash, or note with interest from date.
-No bad debts contracted and no extra charges to good paying cus tracted and no extra charges to good paying cus tomers to make up losses of slow and never paying customers.
-Cash buyers always get the best bar-gains, and their accounts are always settled up.
-J. M. SHOEMAKER, Bedford, Sep.27,'67.
-No. 1 Anderson's Row.
-10 per cent. saved in buying your goods for eash, at J. M. SHOEMAKER'S cash and produce store, No. 1 Anderson's Row.
+No bad debts contracted and no extra charges to good paying cus tomers to make up losses of slow and never paying customers.
+Cash buyers always get the best bargains, and their accounts are always settled up.

+J. M. SHOEMAKER,

+Bedford, Sep.27,'67.

+10 per cent. saved in buying your goods for cash, at J. M. SHOEMAKER'S cash and produce store, No. 1 Anderson's Row.

 GREAT BARGAINS!

-The undersigned have opened a very full supply of FALL AND WINTER GOODS.
-Our stock is complete and is not surpassed in EXTENT, QUALITY AND CHEAPNESS.
+The undersigned have opened a very full supply

+FALL AND WINTER GOODS.
+Our stock is complete and is not surpassed in EXTENT.

+QUALITY AND CHEAPNESS.

 The old system of "TRUSTING FOREVER"

 having exploded, we are determined to

-SELL GOODS UPON THE SHORTEST PROFIT
+SELL GOODS UPON THE SHORTEST PROFIT FOR

-FOR

 CASH OR PRODUCE.

-To prompt paying customers we will extend a credit of four months, but we wish it expressly understood, after the period named, account will be due and interest will accrue thereon.
+To prompt paying customers we will extend a credit of four months, but we wish it expressly understood, after the period named, account will b due and interest will accrue thereon may depend upon

-BUYERS FOR CASH

-may depend upon GETTING BARGAINS.